malkuth1974/MissionController2/README.md

 ##MissionController2
 ==================

-MissionController 2 is the predecessor to the original Mission Controller.
+MissionController 2 is the successor to the original Mission Controller.
 Once Kerbal Space Program released its own contracts I decided to drop development of the original mission controller and develop a system based off the KSP contract system.
 The following code is a complete Rewrite and original work of Malkuth.
 The only thing Mission Controller and MissionController 2 share is the name.

 ##New Contract Types: